Sod Grass

 Yes, sod takes less work than seeding and requires less water.
 Most seeded yards will need re-seeding or over-seeding when seeds do not germinate.
 Birds, soil erosion, and wind will take their toll on seed as well making the job very frustrating.
 A seeded lawn requires months of nurturing and additional water before it is established and useable.
 A sod lawn will be ready for use within a few weeks and will be green and attractive almost immediately after installation since it is already mature grass.

-What if I have existing, unwanted or dead grass?
+What if I have existing, unwanted, or dead grass?

 Remove all old grass by either renting a sod cutter or by hand using a shovel.
 Once you are down to dirt prepare your soil as suggested (link) soil preparation.